Winter Skin Care Routine: The Essential Oil Protocol for a Stronger Skin Barrier

 - 2 drops carrot seed oil

-Tea tree oil works well for acne-prone skin even in winter due to its antibacterial properties.
+Tea tree oil works well for acne-prone skin, even in winter, thanks to its antibacterial properties.

 Weekly Intensive Treatment